nevanscott/uxui0120/_homework/pick-a-screen-iii-and-pick-as-screen.md

 ---
-title: Pick a Screen III and Pick as Screen!
+title: Pick a Screen III and Pick a Screen!
 unit: 7
 format: Daily Sketch Practice
 assigned: 28